-Ray Wilkins was still playing in the top-level of English football with Queens Park Rangers well into his thirties, finally hanging up his boots in 1997 at the age of 41 after a brief spell with Leyton Orient.
+English footballing legend Ray Wilkins was still playing in the top-level of English football with Queens Park Rangers well into his thirties before finally hanging up his boots in 1997 at the age of 41.

 On the international stage he won 84 caps for England and played at the 1982 and 1986 FIFA World Cup Finals.

-In 2008, Ray Wilkins returned to Chelsea as Luiz Felipe Scolari’s assistant manager and was briefly caretaker manager of the side when Scolari was sacked.
+In 2008, Wilkins returned to Chelsea as Luiz Felipe Scolari’s assistant manager and was briefly caretaker manager of the side after Scolari was sacked.

-Wilkins then worked under Guus Hiddink and Carlo Ancelotti with whom he enjoyed great success before leaving Chelsea in 2010 after it was announced that his contract wouldn’t be renewed.
+He then worked under Guus Hiddink and Carlo Ancelotti before leaving Chelsea in 2010 upon the expiration of his contract.

-After suffering a cardiac arrest resulting in a fall at his home in March 2018, Wilkins was placed into an induced coma and sadly died five days later at the age of 61.
+In March 2018 Wilkins suffered a cardiac arrest resulting in a fall at his home and was placed into an induced coma, sadly dying five days later at the age of 61.

 He was widely regarded as one of the nicest people in football and tributes came from across the world.